sdbruder/laserstack/README.md

 additional drivers supporting Wordpress and particular nginx configs.

-To configure a particular nginx config for a project, create a `.laserstack_nginx.conf` file in your project root directory and call `laser scan`.
-Laser Stack will copy it as `YOURPROJECTDIR.conf`. in the app your project will be in `/var/www/YOURPROJECTDIR`.
+To configure a particular nginx config for a project, create a `laserstack-nginx.conf` file in your project root directory and call `laser scan`.
+Laser Stack will copy it as `YOURPROJECTDIRECTORY.conf`. in the app your project will be in `/var/www/YOURPROJECTDIRECTORY`.

 Every time you add or remove a non-Laravel project, you need to call `laser scan` to allow Laser Stack to adjust it's nginx config.